False Vacuum Decay across the Quantum-to-Thermal Crossover: A Comparison of Real-Time Observables

-It is known that the FVD rates (bubble nucleation rates) in both the quantum tunneling and thermal fluctuation scenarios can be calculated based on the saddle-point or the instanton approximation, live the prefactor of which hard to theoretically calculate and the real-time picture of the decay process unaccessible.
-Recent studies show that it is possible to perform computations of the FVD rate in the quantum tunneling case through real-time semiclassical approach simulation with the truncated Wigner function method with the quantum correction sitting in the vacuum fluctuation states and the classical evolution allows the appearance of bubble nucleation~\cite{Pirvu:2021roq,PhysRevLett.123.031601}, which was found to be largely different from the prediction by the instanton method~\cite{Hertzberg:2020tqa}.
-To reduce the discrepancy between the two methods, Ref.~\cite{Braden:2022odm} suggests to include the renormalization effects on lattice into the instanton calculations.
-Refs.~\cite{PhysRevLett.117.231601,PhysRevD.95.085011} propose a direct method for the calculation of the FVD at zero temperature analogous to quantum mechanics, which we extend to study the thermal fluctuation scenario.
+It is known that the FVD rates (bubble nucleation rates) in both the quantum tunneling and thermal fluctuation scenarios can be calculated based on the saddle-point or the instanton approximation, leaving the prefactor theoretically difficult to compute and the real-time dynamics of the decay process largely inaccessible.
+Drawing an analogy from quantum mechanics, Refs.~\cite{PhysRevLett.117.231601,PhysRevD.95.085011} developed a direct method for calculating the FVD at zero temperature.
+More recent progress has shown that FVD rates in the quantum tunneling regime can be computed using real-time semiclassical simulations, in which the truncated Wigner method incorporates quantum corrections through vacuum fluctuations in the initial state, while the subsequent classical evolution allows bubble nucleation to occur~\cite{Pirvu:2021roq,PhysRevLett.123.031601}, which was found to be largely different from the prediction by the instanton method~\cite{Hertzberg:2020tqa}\footnote{To reduce the discrepancy between the two methods, Ref.~\cite{Braden:2022odm} suggests including lattice-renormalization effects in the instanton calculation.}.

-In this Letter, we construct FVD probability based on the Wigner functional method, and perform the calculation of the FVD for the thermal fluctuation scenario through the path integral method on lattice.
-Our study reveals that the FVD rate decreases exponentionally with the temperature decrease of the system.
-The method takes advantage of the instanton method for the large thermal fluctuation.